 Another important factor is EBITDA and Shalby doesn’t disappoint here with a margin of 19% compared with 21% for Apollo Hospitals and 12% for Narayana Hrudayalaya.
 It also has a much better performance in terms of Return on Net Worth (RONW) which stands at 23.5%.
 This outperforms the single-digit values of almost all listed players.

-Overall, Shalby Hospitals IPO review tells us that Shalby’s receipt has almost all ingredients in the required quantity.
+Overall, Shalby Hospitals IPO review tells us that Shalby’s recipe has almost all ingredients in the required quantity.
 It may not be a high growth play makes up for it with high margins and attractive valuations.
 As we mentioned in our analysis of Narayana Hrudayala, there is tremendous gap of quality in this space in real life as well as in the stock market.
 It only helps to know that the IPO is actively traded in the grey market at a premium.
 Head to the discussion page to remain updated with what fellow investors have to say about the upcoming IPO.